JPRodrigues-gh/HerbsRestaurant/README.md

     * User may not make or change bookings for the current day
 * Table id (table number) validation
     * Test that user enters a valid table number
+* Table_id or date change
+    * Test that on a change of date that there isn't already a booking for the table on the new date
+    * Test that on a change of table_id that new table_id hasn't already been booked for that date

 ### Validator Testing